 Committee members shall be paid reasonable and necessary expenses incurred in the performance of their duties.
 Legislative members shall receive compensation as provided in Section 30-19.12 of the Code of Virginia and nonlegislative citizen members shall receive compensation for their services as provided in Sections 2.2-2813 and 2.2-2825.

 ARTICLE VI.
-AMENDMENT OF BY-LAWS
+AMENDMENT OF BYLAWS

 These bylaws may be amended at any meeting of the Committee by a two-thirds vote of the members present, provided that the proposed amendment has been submitted in writing at the previous meeting.